jkaweesi22/myphanerooskill-terms/README.md

-# Terms of Use for Phaneroo Alexa Skills
+# Terms of Use for Phaneroo Alexa Skill
 This is where the Phaneroo Alexa Skill Terms &amp; Conditions are saved.